 Weighing ingredients with a kitchen scale is more accurate than using measuring cups.
 All my recipes are developed and tested using grams only.

-However, I have activated the grams-to-cups conversions on the recipe card.
-Simply click on "cups".
-For these conversions, cups are equal to 240mL/8 fl oz, tablespoons are 15mL and teaspoons are 5mL.
+However, I have activated the metric-to-cup conversions.
+Simply click on "cups" or "metric" for your preferred measurements.
+For these conversions, cups are equal to 240 millilitres/8 fluid ounces, tablespoons are 15 milliliters and teaspoons are 5mL.

 Step-by-step instructions

-Rehydrating the fruit (optional extra) - Place the raisins and mixed peel into a bowl, and cover with the juice of the orange.
+Rehydrating the fruit - Place the raisins and mixed peel into a bowl, and cover with the juice of the orange.
 Allow the fruit to rest for a minimum of 30 minutes overnight.
 Drain the fruit before adding it to the dough.

 Making the brioche-style bread dough for the hot cross buns